setaniel/timeShift/README.md

 ![Light theme](/Light.png)

-or dark theme< you can switch it in settings
+or dark theme.
+You can switch it in settings

 ![Dark theme](/Dark.png)